GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     a.
 Generate a tissue mask
     b. extract the top 10 PCs from the masked brain tissues.
 #### 4. Nuisance regressions: 26 regressors ([Kai-HsiangChuang, et al., Neuroimage, 2019](https://www.sciencedirect.com/science/article/pii/S105381191832192X))
     a.
-3 fir detrends: constant, linear, and quadratic trends
+3 for detrends: constant, linear, and quadratic trends
     b.
 10 PCs from non brain tissues
     c.
 6 motion regressors (based on motion correction results)
     d.
 6 motion derivative regressors: the temporal derivative of each motion regressor